-The best document scanning apps make it simple and easy to digitally archive files as PDFs, using nothing more than a mobile device.
+The best document scanning apps make it simple and easy to archive your files as digital PDFs, using nothing more than a mobile device.

 However, for document scanning you don't need to invest in OCR software (opens in new tab) and hardware but can instead simply use apps that are readily available for mobile devices.